The road to college is long – and sometimes confusing. To help keep you on track, here's a

 application convincingly argue that, if admitted, you will gladly attend the

-If you are a freshman, sophomore, or junior, now is a good
+If you are a freshman or sophomore, now is a good

 take a critical inventory of your college candidacy.
 Will you clear the academic